rednafi/rednafi.com/content/misc/tinkering_with_unix_domain_socket.md

         logging.info(f"Received {data!r}")
 ```

-The client connects to the server through the `/tmp/stream.sock` socket and sends a
+The client connects to the server through the `/tmp/stream.sock` socket and sends a static
-static `hello world` string to it.
-The server then sends that data back and the client
+`hello world` string to it.
+The server then sends that data back and the client sends it to
-sends it to the stdout stream.
+the stdout stream.

 Running the server and client as two separate processes will yield the following output:

-![echo-client-server]
+![echo client server][image_1]

 ## Exposing an HTTP application via a Unix domain socket

 Webservers usually allow you to expose HTTP applications via Unix domain sockets.
-In
+In Python,
-Python, the [uvicorn][uvicorn] ASGI server lets you do this quite easily.
-This can
+the [uvicorn] ASGI server lets you do this quite easily.
+This can come as handy whenever you
-come as handy whenever you need to spin up a local server and all the clients are
+need to spin up a local server and all the clients are running on the same machine or you're
-running on the same machine or you're running your server behind a proxy.
-Here's an
+running your server behind a proxy.
+Here's an example of a simple webserver built with
-example of a simple webserver built with [starlette][starlette] and served with uvicorn.
+[starlette] and served with uvicorn.

 ```python
 # server.py (http server)